 Gyro-only mode landing often results in capsizing due to the drifting nature of the gyro mode, as seen in the last few seconds of the video on the right when the pseudo touch down at 1:43 has a remaining altitude, maybe 1 foot, and the drift scraped the grass at 1:45 resulting in capsizing.

 Aborting landing in gyro-only mode also often results in a crash due to altitude drop with the large maneuvering nature of gyro mode.
 Gyro mode spot landing is often nearly impossible, even fly line of sight.
-Here in the following video, the landing approach, trying to avoid the fence, is deemed too high at 0:05 in the video here below,
+Here in the following video, the landing approach, trying to avoid the fence, is deemed too high at 0:05 in the video here below,and the go-around at 0:06 results in a steep increase in craft speed and altitude drop, resulting in a crash.
+A seemingly smooth touchdown in gyro mode can still capsize due to the general high speed approaching the target in the last video on the right.

 Forgetting about switching to attitude mode can occur during high workload situations such as combating high wind while locating an obstacle landing patch impromptu.